Preschool Program Guidance

-The policy that you adopt should be guided by the goals of your adopted curriculum and the New Jersey Teaching and Learning Expectations: Standards of Quality.
+The policy that you adopt should be guided by the goals of your adopted curriculum and the New Jersey Preschool Teaching and Learning Standards, 2014.
 The policy should reflect the diversity present in your community and be inclusive of all families served by your preschool program through thoughtful, developmentally appropriate activities and celebrations that reflect overall classroom goals.

 Bisson, Julie.
-1997.
 Celebrate: An Anti-Bias Guide to Enjoying Holidays in Early Childhood Programs.
-St. Paul MN.
-Redleaf Press.
+St. Paul MN: Redleaf Press, 1997.

 National Association for the Education of Young Children (NAEYC).
-2009.
 Developmentally Appropriate Practice, 3d Edition.
-Washington, D.C.
-NAEYC.
+Washington, D.C.: NAEYC, 2009.

 Derman-Sparks, Louise and Julie Olsen Edwards.
 Anti-Bias Education for Young Children and Ourselves.
 Washington, DC: NAEYC, 2010.